Aliases for AP4S1 Gene

 GeneCards Summary for AP4S1 Gene

-AP4S1 (Adaptor-Related Protein Complex 4, Sigma 1 Subunit) is a Protein Coding gene.
-Diseases associated with AP4S1 include severe intellectual disability and progressive spastic paraplegia and spastic paraplegia 52.
+AP4S1 (Adaptor Related Protein Complex 4 Sigma 1 Subunit) is a Protein Coding gene.
+Diseases associated with AP4S1 include spastic paraplegia 52, autosomal recessive and severe intellectual disability and progressive spastic paraplegia.
 Among its related pathways are Lysosome and Vesicle-mediated transport.
 GO annotations related to this gene include transporter activity and protein transporter activity.
 An important paralog of this gene is AP1S2.

 UniProtKB/Swiss-Prot for AP4S1 Gene